-§ 2.2-3704.
-Public records to be open to inspection; procedure for requesting records and responding to request; charges; transfer of records for storage, etc.
+2.2-3724.
+(3704)§ 2.2-3704.
+Public records to be open to inspection; procedure for requesting records and responding to request.

 A. Except as otherwise specifically provided by law, all public records shall be open to inspection and copying by any citizens of the Commonwealth during the regular office hours of the custodian of such records.
-Access to such records shall not be denied to citizens of the

-Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, and representatives of radio and television stations broadcasting in or into the Commonwealth.
+Access to such records shall not be denied to citizens of the Commonwealth, representatives of newspapers and magazines with circulation in the Commonwealth, and representatives of radio and television stations broadcasting in or into the Commonwealth.
 The custodian may require the requester to provide his name and legal address.
 The custodian of such records shall take all necessary precautions for their preservation and safekeeping.